-Dogs, cats, and ferrets (domestic): Regardless of vaccination status, the dog, cat, or ferret must be quarantined or euthanized (humanely killed).
-If euthanized, it must be tested for rabies.
+Dogs, Cats, and Ferrets (Domestic): Regardless of vaccination status, the dog, cat, or ferret must be quarantined or euthanized (humanely killed).
+If euthanized, do not damage the brain, as it must be submitted to a rabies laboratory for testing.
 If the animal is to be quarantined, the time frame for the 10-day observation period begins at the time the bite occurred, even if the animal is not physically confined until sometime later.
 The LRCA might allow home confinement under certain conditions.

-High-risk animals: Free-roaming skunks, bats, foxes, coyotes and raccoons must be euthanized and tested for rabies.
+High-Risk Animals: Free-roaming skunks, bats, foxes, coyotes, and raccoons must be euthanized, and their heads must be submitted for rabies testing.
 As defined in Texas law, a free-roaming animal is one that is not in captivity or has been in captivity for less than 200 days immediately before the bite incident occurs.
-If a high-risk animal is not considered to be free-roaming, refer to Texas Administrative Code, Rabies Control and Eradication, for details on how to handle a bite incident.
+If a highrisk animal is not considered to be freeroaming, refer to Texas Administrative Code, Rabies Control and Eradication, for details on how to handle a bite incident.